Kunjesh9867/HackerRank/MySQL/Basic Select/README.md

 # Weather Observation Station 5

-Query the two cities in STATION with the shortest and longest CITY names, as well as their respective lengths (i.e.: number of characters in the name).
-If there is more than one smallest or largest city, choose the one that comes first when ordered alphabetically.
+`Query the two cities in STATION with the shortest and longest CITY names, as well as their respective lengths (i.e.: number of characters in the name).
+If there is more than one smallest or largest city, choose the one that comes first when ordered alphabetically.`

-### Input Format

 The STATION table is described as follows: